-Affordable housing delivery has been relatively low in 2020-21, in line with the overall delivery of new homes.
-However, a significant number of affordable homes are under construction, and this is expected to lead to good levels of delivery in forthcoming years.
+Affordable housing delivery has also been strong in 2021-22, in line with the overall delivery of new homes.
+A significant number of affordable homes are under construction, and this is expected to lead to continued good levels of delivery in forthcoming years.